 Monitoring employees personal data at work

-2. the employer must inform employees in advance, completely and explicitly on the intended data processing.
-This can be via a written notification accessible to all employees.
-The notification should be concise and easy to understand, using clear and plain language, in order for employees to get a clear, accurate and complete understanding of what processing biometric data and other personal data would entail.
-How data is effectively protected, for example by use of a password, who will have access to the data, the processing purpose , the legitimate interests pursued by the employer for such processing, the storage period, how long this measure will subsist and the employees’ rights in relation to personal data processing;
+2. the employer must inform employees in advance, completely and explicitly, on the intended data processing.
+This can be by a written notification accessible to all employees.
+The notification should be concise and easy to understand, using clear and plain language, in order for employees to get a clear, accurate and complete understanding of what the processing of biometric data and other personal data would entail.
+For example: how data is effectively protected (eg. by the use of a password), who will have access to the data, the purpose of processing, the legitimate interests pursued by the employer for such processing, the storage period, how long this measure will subsist and the employees’ rights in relation to the processing of personal data;